shreedhar13/GitHub_Demo/README.md

    third->change branch name master to main,,bcz github has changed bydefault branch from master to main so....see apna college for more info fourth->now use git push origin main,,,,,but if u are working on localrepo for more time in day,,,then u have to write git push origin main every time when u change something,,,,instead we use git push -u origin main   ,thus from next time onwards u can just write "git push" it willautomatically push the changes in origin and in main branch of origin present on ut github account
-   DONE....ur index.html and style.css is pushed on origin(ie;current working repo is LocalRepo bcz we placed origin link https://github.com/shreedhar13/LocalRepo.git) and inside "main" named branch
+   DONE....ur index.html and style.css is pushed on origin(ie;current working repo is LocalRepo bcz we placed origin link https://github.com/shreedhar13/LocalRepo.git) and inside "main" named branch<br>
-26.now i created README.md  inside localrepo from our local side 27.Thats why create repo on Github and clone it in ut local side ,,then u can create any no of files folders i that,,and finally push it,,,which is easy workflow
+26.now i created README.md  inside localrepo from our local side 27.Thats why create repo on Github and clone it in ut local side ,,then u can create any no of files folders i that,,and finally push it,,,which is easy workflow<br>

-# want to create more than 1 branches in ur origin(currently working github repo),,,,,,,why origin see video
+# want to create more than 1 branches in ur origin(currently working github repo),,,,,,,why origin see video<br>
-ie;within main branch there are mainy teams who are worj=king on diff diff task,,like front end developer,back end,ui/ux designer,app designer..etc features,,,in that case u can create branch for each team,,,where each team take a copy of main branch and work on it and finally that team merge there changes into main branch to form complete product
+ie;within main branch there are mainy teams who are worj=king on diff diff task,,like front end developer,back end,ui/ux designer,app designer..etc features,,,in that case u can create branch for each team,,,where each team take a copy of main branch and work on it and finally that team merge there changes into main branch to form complete product<br>

-28.i have created 2 features,,,1 branch is bydefault there with name 'main'  if u created repo on github else with name 'master' branch is created  when u create repo on ur local side as we discussed above... thus total 3 branches main,feature1,feature2  in 'localrepo(local folder)' and reflect changes in 'Localrepo(github repo)'  u can give any name for branches
+28.i have created 2 features,,,1 branch is bydefault there with name 'main'  if u created repo on github else with name 'master' branch is created  when u create repo on ur local side as we discussed above... thus total 3 branches main,feature1,feature2  in 'localrepo(local folder)' and reflect changes in 'Localrepo(github repo)'  u can give any name for branches<br>
-  'git branch' to check all branches present in origin or current working repo 'git checkout -b feature1' to create new branch named feature 1 and switched to feature1 from current working branch
+  'git branch' to check all branches present in origin or current working repo 'git checkout -b feature1' to create new branch named feature 1 and switched to feature1 from current working branch<br>

-  to delete branch 'git branch -d branch_name' i hava deleted feature2 'git branch -d feature2' ,,,,note:feature2 is deleted only when ur out of this branch,,,ie;if u are in feature2 branch and u try to delete feature2 itself then error is shown,,so come out of that branch and then delete it.... git checkout main ->jump to or switched to main branch from current branch
+  to delete branch 'git branch -d branch_name' i hava deleted feature2 'git branch -d feature2' ,,,,note:feature2 is deleted only when ur out of this branch,,,ie;if u are in feature2 branch and u try to delete feature2 itself then error is shown,,so come out of that branch and then delete it.... git checkout main ->jump to or switched to main branch from current branch<br>

-  but this created branch info is not yet reflected at github....
+  but this created branch info is not yet reflected at github....<br>

-29.i switched in feature1(bcz i have created feature1 branch inside localrepo and localrepo's "main"(bydefault) branch has 3 files(index.html,README.md,style.css),feature1 also has exactly these 3 files ie;1copy of main branch is assigned in feature1 branch,,,,and when i created feature2 brach inside local repo then also 1copy of main branch is assigned to feature2 but we deletd feature2 branch,so copy also deleted.... )
+29.i switched in feature1(bcz i have created feature1 branch inside localrepo and localrepo's "main"(bydefault) branch has 3 files(index.html,README.md,style.css),feature1 also has exactly these 3 files ie;1copy of main branch is assigned in feature1 branch,,,,and when i created feature2 brach inside local repo then also 1copy of main branch is assigned to feature2 but we deletd feature2 branch,so copy also deleted.... )<br>
 30.now u can change anything inside this "copy of main branch"add and commit it ,,, which not reflect in main branch and what u cahnge in "main" branch will not reflect in feature1 branch ,,(ie;shaloow copy bro..),,ie;any branch ,activity/modification will not reflect in other branches of current working repo/origin....
 31.now reflect changes in github account use "git push origin feature1",,,,,if u do from main branch(git push origin main)(bydefault ur in main branch)then changes done in main only reflected in github account,,,if u do from feature1 branch then info of only feature1 is reflected in github account...now u see on ur github account feature1 name branch is instantiated
-32.now if we want to merge the main branch and feature1 branch ie;whatever changes u have done in featue1 branch should combined with main branch then there are 2 ways....1)git merge branch_name  ,,(from current branch and branch_name)  2)create PR (pull request) from github account
+32.now if we want to merge the main branch and feature1 branch ie;whatever changes u have done in featue1 branch should combined with main branch then there are 2 ways....1)git merge branch_name  ,,(from current branch and branch_name)  2)create PR (pull request) from github account<br>
-33.to check differences in 2 branches use git diff branch_name  ,,(from current branch and branch_name) supoose i am inside feature1 branch and i want to compare it with main branch then from inside feature1 branch we exec command     "git diff main"
+33.to check differences in 2 branches use git diff branch_name  ,,(from current branch and branch_name) supoose i am inside feature1 branch and i want to compare it with main branch then from inside feature1 branch we exec command     "git diff main"<br>
-  PS C:\Users\shree\Desktop\GITHUB_DESKTOP\localrepo> git diff main diff --git a/index.html b/index.html
+  PS C:\Users\shree\Desktop\GITHUB_DESKTOP\localrepo> git diff main<br>
+diff --git a/index.html b/index.html<br>
-index f10d021..43bf1c4 100644
+index f10d021..43bf1c4 100644<br>
---- a/index.html
+--- a/index.html<br>
-+++ b/index.html
++++ b/index.html<br>
-@@ -1 +1,2 @@
+@@ -1 +1,2 @@<br>
--<p>hello this is my local file,created from my side</p>    ->main branch index.html
+-<p>hello this is my local file,created from my side</p>    ->main branch index.html<br>
-\ No newline at end of file
+\ No newline at end of file<br>
-+<p>hello this is my local file,created from my side</p>
++<p>hello this is my local file,created from my side</p>   <br>
-+<h1>line 2 of feature2</h1>                                ->feature1 branch index.html
++<h1>line 2 of feature2</h1>                                ->feature1 branch index.html<br>
-\ No newline at end of file
+\ No newline at end of file<br>